 Western table manners frown at slurping food but, in Asia, that’s how to eat a bowl of piping hot noodle soup — including ramen.
 Why slurp the noodles?
 Three reasons:

 - Ramen is meant to be eaten fast to prevent the noodles from softening in the hot broth and turning soggy.

 - The slurping cools the noodles a bit so they don’t scorch your mouth.

 - Relative to number two above, because you can eat the noodles faster, the broth stays hot and you can enjoy it, after finishing the noodles, before it turns cold.

 But more than the slurping, or its absence, there is simply no singular way to eat long strands of noodles from a bowl of hot broth.
 I never noticed it before but it seems that even in my family, every one eats noodle soup differently.

 In my family, only Speedy knows how to slurp his ramen.
 He simply lifts the noodles with his chopsticks and slurp away.

 Sam eats her noodles the same way minus the slurping, and she eats far more slowly than all of us.

 Alex does it differently.
 She lifts the noodles with her chopsticks, drops them into her soup spoon and lifts the spoon to her mouth to eat the noodles.
 No slurping either.
 Her speed?
-No one will ever beat Speedy, he’s really a fast eater no matter what the dish, so I’d say that Alex eats an average speed.
+No one will ever beat Speedy, he’s really a fast eater no matter what the dish, so I’d say that Alex eats at an average speed.

-As my way of ending this updated ramen guide, let me point you to a few recipes that will make your ramen experience even more exciting.
+Now, let me point you to a few recipes that will make your ramen experience even more exciting.